scikit-build/scikit-build-core/README.md

 Python, and will handle PyPy for you if you are building from PyPy.
 You will need to install everything you want into the full final path inside site-modules (so you will usually prefix everything by the package name).

-> Warning: FindPython does not report the correct SOABI for PyPy due to the
-> SOABI being reported incorrectly.
-This will be fixed in the next release of
-> PyPy.
-And PyPy doesn't support skipping the SOABI to avoid clashes with
-> CPython.
-Pybind11's `pybind11_add_module` handles this correctly for you.

 More examples are in the [tests/packages](https://github.com/scikit-build/scikit-build-core/tree/main/tests/packages).